reidHoruff/vim-config/README.md

-####This is my Vim Configuration
+##This is my Vim Configuration
 There are many like it.
 But this one is mine.

-It could be cleaned up quite a bit an could take better advantage Bundle/Vundle, but it isn't and it doesn't.
+It could be cleaned up quite a bit and could take better advantage Bundle/Vundle.
+But it isn't and it doesn't.